-You can exit column selection mode also by using Esc key.
+You can exit column selection mode by using Esc key.

-Column selection mode can be also used when using keyboard only.
-When in column selection mode and holding Shift, you can extend cursor to the line above/bellow by using ↑ ↓ keys.
+Column selection mode can be also used with keyboard only.
+When in column selection mode and holding Shift, you can extend cursor to the line above/bellow by using ↑ or ↓ keys.

 As of IntelliJ IDEA 14.1, you can not only insert multiple carets, but you can also select multiple parts of the text and then start typing.
 This has several advantages.
 You can replace multiple blocks of text of various lengths by new ones.
 Also, when copying/cutting the selected blocks into the clipboard, you can later paste the results into a new place when still using multiple cursors and each copied block will be pasted to the corresponding cursor.

 Then select the blocks by the mouse as usual.

 Another way of selecting multiple blocks of text with multiple cursors is